 by Hong Kong Tourism Board

-This official Hong Kong Tourist Board app has a wealth of information for tourists to Hong Kong.
-More than 1,800 activities and attractions are featured on this Hong Kong app, including addresses and links to websites, plus information on nearby places.
+The My Hong Kong Guide app is the official app from the Hong Kong Tourism Board and has a wealth of information for tourists to Hong Kong.
+More than 1,800 activities and attractions are featured on this Hong Kong travel app, including addresses and links to websites, plus information on nearby places.
 You can also search through other people’s pre-planned multi-day guides and save them as your own, before tweaking and sharing with friends.
 An events guide keeps you up-to-date with all the latest goings-on in Hong Kong.

 by Uber Technologies, Inc

 There are more than 18,000 taxis in Hong Kong.
 But if you have ever tried to hail a Hong Kong taxi in the rain, or after midnight in Lan Kwai Fong, then you will know that it is a dog-eat-dog world out there.
-You need a Hong Kong taxi app.
-Get ahead of the pack by downloading the Uber app and smugly walk to the front of the queue and jump in a cab you have booked with the tap of a button from your phone.
+You need an Hong Kong taxi app.
+Without any really good HK taxi apps out there, we prefer to get ahead of the pack by downloading the Uber app and smugly walk to the front of the queue and jump in a cab you have booked with the tap of a button from your phone.

 Hong Kong Taxi Translator